Five distinct geometric crystalline nodes arranged in a radial decision map pattern

 By 2026, 80% of no-code and low-code platform users will come from outside traditional IT departments — up from 60% just five years ago, per Gartner.
+Business owners are building mobile apps, web applications, client portals, and internal tools without a developer in the room.
 The tools have genuinely caught up to the ambition.
 A business owner with no coding background can now build a working customer portal, field service app, or internal workflow tool in days rather than months.

 The problem is signal-to-noise.
 Search “best no-code app builder” and you’ll get lists mixing three fundamentally different categories: visual builders, AI code generators, and developer augmentation products.
 These categories require very different skill sets to maintain.
 A business owner who picks the wrong category doesn’t just choose the wrong tool — they spend months building something that breaks or scales beyond what they can manage alone.

 This guide applies a clear framework first.
-It focuses on the platforms a non-developer can genuinely build and maintain independently, with honest pricing and lock-in data before you commit.
-The no-code/low-code market is tracking toward $44.5 billion in 2026, with real production-ready tools at every price point.
-Picking the right category is the hard part.
+It focuses on the platforms a non-developer can genuinely build and maintain independently, covering mobile app development, web app design, and interface customisation — with honest pricing and lock-in data before you commit.
+The no-code app builder market has a signal-to-noise problem.
+This is the signal.

 The Three-Tier Problem (Why Most Comparisons Mislead You)